learning-zone/html-basics/notes/HTML5.md

 #### Q. What does the lang attribute in html do?

-* Helps in styling pages bu using them in css :lang() pseudo class Spelling and grammar checkers Languade detection by search engines
+* Helps in styling pages by using them in css :lang() pseudo class Spelling and grammar checkers Languade detection by search engines

 #### Q. What is desktop first and mobile first design approach